AnthonyLovesCoffee/macOS-Setup/README.md

 A modular collection of Bash scripts for automating the setup of a complete macOS development environment.
 Each script handles a specific aspect of the setup process, allowing you to run only what you need.

+## TODO:
+- Automate config setup
+- Automate plugin downloads for tmux and omz
+- Add iTerm config
+- Document new changes and plugins

 ## 📋 Table of Contents

 - [Overview](#overview)